Jean Lafitte "The Pirate King" ~ Founder

 Who was Jean Lafitte (Laffite) and Where was he really born?

-Scholars, authors, historians, and researchers have consistently misidentified Jean Louis Laffite for Jean Lafitte, Jr. (Cadet) who was an officer in the New Orleans militia and obviously not related to Jean Laffite the pirate.
+Scholars, authors, historians, and Laffite researchers have consistently misidentified his father, Jean Louis Laffite for Jean Lafitte, Jr. (Cadet) who was an officer in the New Orleans militia and not related to Jean Laffite the pirate.
 However, both men served under Governor Bernardo de Galvez during the American Revolution and can be found listed on the New Orleans Militia Roster.

 Jean Henri Laffite's father, Jean Louis Laffite, was a ship captain who died on August 1, 1782, aboard the privateer ship “EL POSTILION” during a hurricane in route from Port Royal (Jamaica) to Cape Francois (Haiti).
 His body was never recovered.
-Jean Louis Laffite was a native of Bordeaux, France and the son of Louis Henri Laffite.
+He is listed in the Spanish Census of 1778 as Juan (Jean) Lafitte, Ship Captain, son-in-law of Henri Roche, residing on Rue Royal in the French Quarter.
+Jean Louis Laffite was a native of Bordeaux, France and the son of Louis Henri Laffite and Marguerite Ardi Laffite.

 Jean Lafitte, Jr. (Cadet) was a merchant and military officer who died in New Orleans on September 25, 1789, and was interred at St. Peter Cemetery, New Orleans.
 Jean Lafitte, Jr. (Cadet) was married to Louise Langlois and had five 5 children: Feleciana, Celeste, Francisco, Victoria, and Jacques.
+He is listed in the Spanish Census of 1778 as Lientenant Juan (Jean) Lafitte, Second Company (Militia) residing on Rue Chartres in the French Quarter.
 Jean Lafitte, Jr. (Cadet) was a native of Damon, Bishophonie of Dae, France and the son of Jean Lafitte, Sr., and Jeane Goze Lafitte.